[The fluorescent tube hummed, buzzed as if it was late on rent.]

 B touched his tongue to the roof of his mouth.
 The chalky residue was now gone.
 He'd need another half soon.

 His phone buzzed.
-Sixteen missed calls, three from K at Cima’s, ten from the coffee shop, one from Ma, the rest from an unknown “(415)” that he didn’t recognize, but knew it was S’s.
+Sixteen missed calls, three from K at Cima’s, ten from the coffee shop, the rest from an unknown “(415)”.
 He deleted the voicemail without listening

 The German blurred again.
 “Vereinbarung”.
 Agreement.
 Arrangement.
 Understanding.
 In English, everything had too many meanings.
 B typed “contract”.

 Somebody knocked.
-B didn’t answer per say.
+B didn’t answer.
 People has been knocking all week — HOA, Gas inspection, vent maintenance, the property manager about plants dying on the escape hatch.
 Or is it last week?

 The Turkish cezve sat cold on the hot plate nearby.
-He watched the ground bubble and foam.
-S’s had bought it at the Berkeley flea market, “For our mornings,” she’d said.
+Was it heating?
+He watched the ground that might have been bubbling.
+The foam rose and fell—or maybe it was his breathing.
+S had bought it at the Berkeley flea market, “For our mornings,” she’d said.

 The knock came again.
 Harder.